trbngr/thetamind/README.md

 end
 ```

-Factories accumulate data as it evaluates props.
+Factories accumulate data as they evaluate props.
 Turn on the debug option to see it in action.

 ## 7 Blunt.Behaviour